harish-shivaram/shilly-jekyll/_books/2020-08-17-before-they-are-hanged.md

 date: 2020-08-17
 image: /images/blog/3116.jpg
 layout: post
-excerpt: Sequel to "The Blade Itself", there are three POVs again; a road trip led by a Wizard, a colonel struggling against a huge foe and an inquisitor fighting traitors and conspirators
+description: Sequel to "The Blade Itself", there are three POVs again; a road trip led by a Wizard, a colonel struggling against a huge foe and an inquisitor fighting traitors and conspirators
 book: true
 ---